wombleton/gitlaw-nz/acts/C/Citizenship Act 1977.md

         *   (i) the person, having recently been born, has been found abandoned in New Zealand; and

-        *   (ii) investigations have failed to establish the identity of at least 1 of the person's parents.
+        *   (ii) investigations have failed to establish the identity of at least one of the person's parents.